 For the top-tier cell types with numerous TF ChIP-seq experiments, our resource contains cell-type-specific regulatory networks, which enable in a model context, direct comparison with networks built from their paired normal cell types.
-To achieve the best paired normal, given the existing data, we construct a "composite normal" by reconciling multiple related normal cell types (see supplement).
-Although the pairings are only approximate, many of them have previously been widely used in the literature (see supplement).
+To achieve the best paired normal, given the existing data, we construct a "composite normal" by reconciling multiple related normal cell types (see suppl.).
+Although the pairings are only approximate, many of them have previously been widely used in the literature (see suppl.).
 Furthermore, they leverage the extensive functional characterization assays in ENCODE to provide us with a unique opportunity to study the regulatory alterations in select cancers on a large scale.

 In particular, in "tumor-normal pairs," we measured the signed, fractional number of edges changing (which we call the "rewiring index") to study how TF targets change in the oncogenic transformation.
 In Fig. 5A, we ranked TFs according to this index.
-In leukemia, well-known oncogenes (such as MYC and NRF1) were among the top edge gainers, while the well-known tumor suppressor IKZF1 is the most significant edge loser (Fig 5A).
-Mutations in IKZF1 serve as a hallmark of various forms of high-risk leukemia25-27.
+In leukemia, well-known oncogenes (such as MYC and NRF1) were among the top edge gainers, while the well-known tumor suppressor IKZF1 is the most significant edge loser (Fig. 5A).
+Mutations in IKZF1 serve as a hallmark of various forms of high-risk leukemia33,34.
 We observed a similar rewiring trend using distal, proximal, and combined networks (details in supplement).
-This trend was also consistent across a number of cancers: highly rewired TFs such as BHLHE40, JUND, and MYC behaved similarly in lung, liver, and breast cancers (Fig 5).
+This trend was also consistent across a number of cancers: highly rewired TFs such as BHLHE40, JUND, and MYC behaved similarly in lung, liver, and breast cancers (Fig. 5).

 In addition to direct TF-to-gene connections, we also measured rewiring using a more complex gene-community model.
 Here, the targets within the regulatory network were characterized in terms of heterogeneous modules (so called "gene communities"), which come from multiple genes.
 Instead of directly measuring the changes in a TF's targets between tumor and normal cells, we determined the changes in its gene communities via a mixed-membership model (See suppl.).
-Similar patterns to the direct rewiring were observed using this model (Fig 5A).[[ and also in terms of simple co-binding (see suppl.))
-SHOULD WE ADD THIS HERE??]]
+Similar patterns to the direct rewiring were observed using this model (Fig. 5A) and also in terms of a simpler co-binding approach (see suppl.).

 We next tested whether the gain or loss events from normal-to-tumor transitions result in a network that is more or less similar to that in stem cells like H1-hESC.
 Interestingly, the gainer TF group tends to "rewire away" from the stem cell's regulatory network, while the loser group is more likely to rewire in such a way that it becomes more stem-like.